VRA9000/VRA9000/README.md

 - 👋 Hi, I’m @VRA9000
 - 👀 I’m interested in ...
 Freelance or tech company front end entry position
-- 🌱 I’m currently learning ... front end development
+- 🌱 I’m currently learning ... front end development and being ambitious to become a Fullstack Developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... new projects
 - ⚡ Fun fact: ...
 I play basketball

 <!---